Jeweller is a radio protocol developed by Ajax System. It guarantees an uninterrupted interaction between the hub and security system devices.

 - Protection.
 Block cipher encryption of data, frequency hopping, and device authentication during each contact prevent forgery of the equipment and signals.

-Using 5 ReX range extenders, the Ajax security system can cover up to 35 km² to protect hotels, storage facilities, estates, or factories.
+Using 5 radio signal range extenders, the Ajax security system can cover up to 35 km² to protect hotels, storage facilities, estates, or factories.

 Jeweller uses optimal for security equipment radio frequencies: 868,0–868,6 MHz.